Slovenia in Geneva

 The Permanent Representation is in charge of monitoring various developments in the field of international disarmament and non-proliferation efforts in Geneva, primarily the Conference on Disarmament.

 The Conference on Disarmament (CD) has been the central forum for disarmament in the international community since its establishment in 1979 and has 65 members.
-Slovenia has observer status in the CD, which is renewed every year.
-Important international disarmament agreements have been established in the past under the CD and its predecessors.
+Slovenia holds observer status in the CD, which it renewed annually until 2023; however, in recent years, Russia has systematically prevented the participation of observers from EU and/or NATO countries.

 The Permanent Representation also monitors and represents Slovenia within the framework of the review processes of certain conventions in the field of disarmament, including the Anti-Personnel Mine Ban Treaty (the Ottawa Convention), the Biological and Toxin Weapons Convention (BTWC), the Arms Trade Treaty (ATT), the Convention on Cluster Munitions (CCM) and the Convention on Prohibitions or Restrictions on the Use of Certain Conventional Weapons Which May Be Deemed to Be Excessively Injurious or to Have Indiscriminate Effects (CCW).